kalvn/Shaarli-Material/README.md

 $GLOBALS['config']['MATERIAL_COLOR_FOCUS'] = '#546E7A';
 // MATERIAL_COLOR_ACTIVE is used for the active effect on button (when they are clicked).
 $GLOBALS['config']['MATERIAL_COLOR_ACTIVE'] = '#455A64';

-// ### OPTIONAL ### WARNING: THIS MUST NOT BE SET TO true IN A PRODUCTION ENVIRONMENT
-// Enables debug mode for dev only.
-Will load CSS and JS resources from src rather than dist.
-// This requires to first download all libraries via bower.
-Check the *Develop and debug* section below.
-$GLOBALS['debug'] = false;
 ```

 ## Add custom resources